CHAPTER 21: Second Coming

 “Anyway, Michael, even if I took one of those menial jobs, we’d still have no money.
 Alex says I have the creativity, but he has the skills.
 So we walk together, the blind and the deaf down life’s road.”

-The waitress returned.
-Now she was taking too long — refilling water and refreshing coffee — so she could chatter with Callie, as boring as the clatter of dishes in the crowded eatery.
+The waitress returned — refilling water and refreshing coffee — catching up with Callie, chatter as boring as the clatter of dishes in the crowded eatery.
 Cold drafts blew in everytime the door opened.
-Finally, she hurried away.

-“Anyway, so I was late.
+“Anyway,” she said, “so I was late to Jim … Sichet’s office.
 My phone was out of battery.
-I couldn’t call Jim.
+I couldn’t call.

 “Then his assistant had me wait for about an hour in this depressing room, dark wood everything and a thick rug that drowned sound.”

-“He made you wait because you were late.”
+“He made you wait because you were late,” Kochanski said.

 Callie shrugged.
-“Finally, she came to get me.
+“Finally, his assistant came to get me.
 I also pasted a fake smile on my face and followed her, this high-heel click-clack hanger-for-clothes stick-figure down a long hall to his office.”

 Callie paused and looked down at the table.

-“He looked just like in my husband’s drawing, boring, but my husband had not colored in those arresting butterfly blue eyes.
+“He looked just like in my husband’s drawing, boring, but my husband had not yet colored in those butterfly blue eyes.
 I took notes about the alterations he wanted.”

-“Silky smooth paper, this heavy pen with the business logo, then he…”
+“Silky smooth paper, this heavy pen with his business logo, then he…”

 She bit her lower lip.
 Her fingers nervously brushed the table’s surface.
+She looked up, her eyes wet.
 “I was shocked, dumb huh?
 I hurried out of his office, still holding my souvenir pad and pen.”

 “Good for you to run.
 Men are jerks.
 But how does this connect to Oscar?”